Pressure on the sciatic nerve can cause pain and often numbness down a leg. Self-care measures might help.

-Sciatica most commonly occurs when a herniated disk, bone spur on the spine or narrowing of the spine (spinal stenosis) compresses part of the nerve.
+Sciatica most often occurs when a herniated disk or an overgrowth of bone puts pressure on part of the nerve.
 This causes inflammation, pain and often some numbness in the affected leg.

-Although the pain associated with sciatica can be severe, most cases resolve with non-operative treatments in a few weeks.
-People who have severe sciatica that's associated with significant leg weakness or bowel or bladder changes might be candidates for surgery.
+Although the pain associated with sciatica can be severe, most cases clear up with treatment in a few weeks.
+People who have severe sciatica and serious leg weakness or bowel or bladder changes might need surgery.

 The sciatic nerves branches from your lower back through your hips and buttocks and down each leg.

-Pain that radiates from your lower (lumbar) spine to your buttock and down the back of your leg is the hallmark of sciatica.
-You might feel the discomfort almost anywhere along the nerve pathway, but it's especially likely to follow a path from your low back to your buttock and the back of your thigh and calf.
+Sciatica pain can be almost anywhere along the nerve pathway.
+It's especially likely to follow a path from the low back to the buttock and the back of a thigh and calf.

-The pain can vary widely, from a mild ache to a sharp, burning sensation or excruciating pain.
+The pain can vary from a mild ache to a sharp, burning pain.
 Sometimes it can feel like a jolt or electric shock.
-It can be worse when you cough or sneeze, and prolonged sitting can aggravate symptoms.
-Usually only one side of your body is affected.
+It can be worse when coughing or sneezing or sitting a long time.
+Usually, sciatica affects only one side of the body.

-Some people also have numbness, tingling or muscle weakness in the affected leg or foot.
-You might have pain in one part of your leg and numbness in another part.
+Some people also have numbness, tingling or muscle weakness in the leg or foot.
+One part of the leg can be in pain, while another part can feel numb.

 Mild sciatica usually goes away over time.
-Call your doctor if self-care measures fail to ease your symptoms or if your pain lasts longer than a week, is severe or becomes progressively worse.
-Get immediate medical care if:
+Call your primary care provider if self-care measures don't ease symptoms.
+Also call if pain lasts longer than a week, is severe or gets worse.
+Get immediate medical care for:

-Sciatica occurs when the sciatic nerve becomes pinched, usually by a herniated disk in your spine or by an overgrowth of bone (bone spur) on your vertebrae.
-More rarely, the nerve can be compressed by a tumor or damaged by a disease such as diabetes.
+Sciatica occurs when the sciatic nerve becomes pinched.
+The cause is usually a herniated disk in the spine or an overgrowth of bone, sometimes called bone spurs, form on the spinal bones.
+More rarely, a tumor can put pressure on the nerve.
+Or a disease such as diabetes can damage the nerve.